-Once again, Kellogg School of Management asks applicants to answer two essay questions.
-This year, Kellogg is minimizing changes by keeping the same two MBA application essays from the previous cycle and changing only one of the video essays.
+Kellogg School of Management has released its essay questions and application deadlines for the 2022-2023 application cycle.
+Once again, Kellogg asks applicants to answer two essay questions.
+This year, Kellogg is minimizing changes by keeping the same two MBA application essays and video essay questions from the previous cycle.

 Both of Kellogg’s MBA application essays are fairly broad, giving candidates the opportunity to reflect on and discuss multiple aspects of their candidacy.
 However, remember to strive for quality over quantity when crafting your essays.
 With a 450-word limit for each, your responses should be particularly succinct.

-Essay 1: Kellogg’s purpose is to educate, equip and inspire brave leaders who create lasting value.
+Kellogg MBA Essay 1: Kellogg’s purpose is to educate, equip and inspire leaders who create lasting value.
 Provide a recent example where you have demonstrated leadership and created value.
 What challenges did you face and what did you learn?
 (450 words)